Energy Tariffs

 1. Check your current supplier's fixed energy deals.
 See how the fixed rate compares with the current Energy Price Cap rate.

-2. If you can find a fixed rate that’s up to 11% more than the January Price Cap*, then it may be worth considering switching if you value price certainty or if you’re thinking of switching due to customer service issues.
+2. If you can find a fixed rate that’s 10% or so less than the July Price Cap*, then it may be worth considering switching if you value price certainty or if you’re thinking of switching due to customer service issues.

 3. Check with your current supplier if there are any exit fees to pay if you end your contract early.